lm3nitro/Projects/MySQL/Connecting Remotely.md

 Summary:

-In conclusion, being able to modify, view, and query a database is important becuase direct access is not always possible.
+In conclusion, being able to modify, view, and query a database is important becuase direct access is not always possible, this provides flexibility and convenience.
 MySQL servers are crucial for data management and anlysis.
+Because MySQL is open-source, it makes it so that it can be freely used and modified.
+MySQL also supports user authentication as seen above, SSL for secure connections, and data encryption.